dgblack/dgblack.github.io/index.md

   * Awarded to students in the top 5% of their faculty and year.
 * UBC Engineering Design and Innovation Day Faculty Award
   * 2020
   * Awarded by faculty choice for the most exceptional and innovative Engineering Physics project showcased at the UBC Applied Science Design and Innovation Day, 2020.
+Awarded for my robotic PET phantom project.
 * Edith Grace Buchan Scholarship
   * 2019
   * Scholarship for excellence in engineering, as nominated by a faculty member in the Faculty of Applied Science.